-- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift gear to neutral. - Switch off the ignition by turning the ignition key to the position ⋈.
+- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift the transmission to neutral position. - Switch off the ignition by turning the ignition key to the position ⋈.

-If the engine is switched off with the emergency OFF switch and the ignition remains switched on at the ignition lock, power continues to flow to most power consumers and the battery will discharge.
+If the engine is switched off with the emergency OFF switch and the ignition remains switched on at the ignition lock, power continues to flow to most power consumers and the 12-V battery will discharge.
 You should therefore always switch off the engine with the ignition lock - the emergency OFF switch is intended for emergencies only.